 Marriage – Divorce

 Being married or single has relatively little importance as regards Finnish taxation because married couples are not taxed jointly.
-However, your family relations do have an effect on some tax deductions available to you.

-Tax assessment is individual in Finland: when annual taxable income is computed each taxpayer's or spouse's own employment income, other income and capital income are taken into account.
+Tax assessment is individual in Finland: when annual taxable income is computed, each taxpayer's or spouse's own employment income, other income and capital income are taken into account.
 However, a number of tax deductions are different when you have a spouse.

 Married couples and partners of a registered partnership are considered spouses for tax purposes, effective from the start of the tax year when they either enter in marriage or have their partnership registered.
-In addition, co-habitant partners i.e. individuals who live together are considered spouses for tax purposes if they have (or have had) a common child or if they have been married to one another previously.
+In addition, co-habitant partners i.e. individuals who live together are considered spouses for tax purposes if they have (or have had) a child together, or if they have been married to one another previously.

 The Population Register Centre transmits updated information on taxpayers' marital status to the Tax Administration (including information on the dates of birth of their children).
 For this reason, there is no need for taxpayers to notify us on any changes.

 Submit the details on form 50A if necessary.